Score Optional Sections

 Comments

-Promising Practice 1 pt 0 pts N/A
+Best Practice 2 pts 1 pt 0 pts N/A

 If applicable, adult support is clearly identified and connected to the supplemental instruction, accommodations, and modifications with explicit connections as to how those supports provide for the student’s progress in the general education curriculum.